piyushr147/springBoot/java.md

         Human h = (Human) context.getBean("human");

 # Setters
-    Noww your object is getting created directly through IOC-container so what if you want to initialse your data using constructors, one way of doing it is by using <property> tag inside the bean, suppose i have a variable age inside human class so we can cofigure it like this
+    Now your object is getting created directly through IOC-container so what if you want to initialse your data using constructors, one way of doing it is by using
+    <property> tag inside the bean, suppose i have a variable age inside human class so we can cofigure it like this
     <bean id="human" class="com.spring.springDemo.Human" scope="prototype">
         <property name="age" value="21">
         </property>